 4. Focus on pressure points

-There are several points on the scalp that, when pressed, can relieve pressure and encourage circulation.
+There are several points on the scalp that can help relieve pressure and encourage circulation.
 The most common are:

 The exact point doesn’t matter so much as gently massaging the area and promoting relaxation.